New examples of harmonic maps to the hyperbolic plane via B\"acklund transformation: Introduction and Statement of the Results

-where $z=x+iy$.
-Then, $u$ is a harmonic map between Riemann surfaces, when the curvature of the target is $-1$ \cite[Theorem 1, Corollary 2]{FotDask}.
-In this case, \textit{we say that $u=R+iS$ corresponds to $w$.} From now on, consider the target surface fixed and realized as the upper half hyperbolic plane.
+and $z=x+iy$ lie in an open simply connected subset $\Omega$ of $\mathbb{C}$ where the map $u$ is a well defined $C^{2}$ map.
+Without loss of generality we assume that $\Omega$ contains the origin.
+Then, $u$ is a harmonic map, if the curvature of the target is $-1$ \cite[Theorem 1, Corollary 2]{FotDask}. \begin{definition} For $w$ and $u$ as above, we say that $u$ is the harmonic map that corresponds to the solution $w$ of the sinh-Gordon (\ref{sinh-Gordon eqn}). \end{definition} From now on, consider the target surface fixed and realized as the hyperbolic half plane $\mathbb{H}^2$.
 Using a specific coordinate system on the domain (see Section \ref{sec:Preliminaries} for more details), the harmonic map equation under study becomes